Fire Recovery Response

 Secure.
 Clean.
 Deodorize.
 Restore.

-Board-up, smoke control, odor removal, and documentation support start the recovery process.
+Board-up, smoke control, odor removal, and documentation support start the recovery process after emergency help.

 Secure.
 Clean.
 Deodorize.
 Restore.

-Board-up, smoke control, odor removal, and documentation support start the recovery process.
+Board-up, smoke control, odor removal, and documentation support start the recovery process after emergency help.

 Call first for active danger or exposed property.
-The form gives the intake team routing details, service location, and follow-up context for fire, smoke, soot, odor, board-up, and documentation needs.
+The form gives the restoration team property details, service location, and follow-up context for fire, smoke, soot, odor, board-up, call-first emergency help, and documentation needs.

 Damage assessment